m-granback/filloutsometime/HELP.md

 ### Deploy this project as an App Service, alternatively as a container instance

 * Setup a MySQL service
-* Update settings.json with url, username, password and db-name
+* Update application.properties with url, username, password and db-name
 * Deploy project

 ### Success